harmony-one/harmony-ops/test-automation/api-tests/README.md

 ## Notes
   - This script is known to work with the hmy CLI as of commit `1f25a418001488044f78cbfbac31d9bf06b1f995`.
-  - The tests ran are from the postman collection [here](https://harmony.postman.co/collections/8474019-7232849f-cafd-4385-96b5-67513f9e37d3?version=latest&workspace=4f2f1b50-78d3-43c5-8070-5c563fd22e3b)
   - The raw transaction used in this test is **always** a cross-shard transaction.
   - There is a 25 second pause after the first test to ensure txn is on the blockchain.

 ## Bugs
-  - `hmy_getCXReceptByHash` is known to fail because of unknown params.
+  - `hmy_getCXReceptByHash` will fail because of unknown params.
   - `hmy_resendCx` will fail by extension of above.
   - `hmy_getFilterChanges` will fail because of unknown params.
+  - `hmy_getLogs` will fail because of unknown params.

-## TODO
+## Adding tests
-  - Document how to add more tests using postman.
+  - The tests ran are from the postman collection [here](https://harmony.postman.co/collections/8474019-7232849f-cafd-4385-96b5-67513f9e37d3?version=latest&workspace=4f2f1b50-78d3-43c5-8070-5c563fd22e3b).
+  - To run your own collection (or an updated version of the collection above) export the collection, global variables, and environment variables to `tests/test.json`, `tests/global.json`, and `tests/env.json` respectively.
+For more details on how to export a test, reference [here](https://kb.datamotion.com/?ht_kb=postman-instructions-for-exporting-and-importing#how-to-export-a-collection-from-postman).
+For more details on how to export global variables, reference [here](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_globals/).
+For more details on how to export environment variables, reference [here](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments/)